Burnout vs Depression: How to Tell the Difference

 The Short Answer

+Burnout is a context-specific depletion tied to chronic workplace stress.
+Depression is a pervasive mood state that persists across contexts.
 Burnout is situational.
 Depression is pervasive.
 Burnout is tied to a specific context, usually work, and lifts when that context changes.
 Depression follows you everywhere, regardless of circumstances.
 If your weekends and vacations feel genuinely restorative and the dread only returns when you think about work, that points toward burnout.
 If nothing feels good, not work, not hobbies, not time with people you love, that may be depression.
 Both are serious.
 Both deserve attention.
 But they require different responses.

 I am not a therapist and this article is not a diagnosis.
 But I went through burnout severe enough that I questioned whether it was depression.
 Understanding the difference helped me figure out what I actually needed.